Il Divo singer Carlos Marin dies from Covid aged 53

-‘Heavy hearts’: Il Divo singer Carlos Marin dies from Covid aged 53
+‘Heavy hearts’: Il Divo singer Carlos Marin dies from Covid-19 aged 53

-‘There wiIl never be another voice or spirit like Carlos’
+‘There wiIl never be another voice or spirit like Carlos,’ group said

+Carlos Marin performs at Il Divo first live show in New York City

-Spanish Il Divo singer Carlos Marin has died in hospital in Manchester, the group has announced, after an apparent battle with Covid-19.
+Spanish Il Divo singer Carlos Marín has died in hospital in Manchester aged 53 after an apparent battle with Covid-19.

-The 53-year-old, who had been vaccinated, fell ill with the virus on 7 December according to Spanish media.
+The singer, who had been vaccinated, was reportedly hospitalised and placed in an induced coma on 7 December after catching the virus.

+On Sunday (19 December), the group shared a statement on Twitter announcing Marín’s death.

-“It is with heavy hearts that we are letting you know that our friend and partner, Carlos Marin, has passed away,” the group announced on Twitter.
+“It is with heavy hearts that we are letting you know that our friend and partner, Carlos Marín, has passed away,” the tweet read.

 “He will be missed by his friends, family and fans.

-Il Divo, a pop-operatic version of the famous Three Tenors, was formed in 2003 by Simon Cowell.
+There wiIl never be another voice or spirit like Carlos.”

 The group added: “For 17 years the four of us have been on this incredible journey of Il Divo together, and we will miss our dear friend.

-“We hope and pray that his beautiful soul will rest in peace.
+We hope and pray that his beautiful soul will rest in peace.
 With Love -- David, Sebastien and Urs.”

-On December 16, the group had posted that Marin was “in the hospital” and that they were “hoping and praying for a speedy recovery”.
+On 16 December, the group had posted that Marín was “in the hospital” and that they were “hoping and praying for a speedy recovery”.

-The exact cause of death was not made clear, though reports in Spanish media suggested Marin was intubated after being admitted to an intensive care unit in Manchester.
+The exact cause of death was not made clear, though reports in Spanish media suggested Marín was intubated after being admitted to an intensive care unit in Manchester.

 Il Divo had postponed the rest of their December UK tour dates by a year “due to illness”.
+The group, a pop-operatic version of the famous Three Tenors, was formed in 2003 by Simon Cowell.

-In his personal life, Marin was married to French-born singer Geraldine Larrosa - better known by her stage name Innocence - until 2009.
+In his personal life, Marín was married to French-born singer Geraldine Larrosa - better known by her stage name Innocence - until 2009.

-Lorraine Kelly tweeted: “This is so sad.
-I had the joy of interviewing Carlos and Il Divo many times over the years.
-He was such a class act.
-Thoughts with everyone who loved him”.

-Bruno Tonioli, a judge on the BBC’s Strictly Come Dancing, wrote: “Devastated ildivoofficial carlosmarin- passed away.
-We had the best time putting together the first ildivoofficial performance 17 yeas ago great voice great man a true passionate Spirit with wicked sense of humor we will miss you so sad.”

 Register for free to continue reading